 Internal Audit is carried out to provide unbiased and independent reviews of the system and processes of the business organizations.
 It is done to detect fraud or prevent errors.
 A statutory Audit is a type of audit mandated by the law or a statute to ensure that the books of accounts are true and fair as presented to the public and regulators.

-Statutory audit is done by a practising chartered accountant, whereas internal audit is done by the company’s employee.
+Statutory audit is done by a practising chartered accountant, whereas internal audit can be done by the company’s employee.
 The company’s shareholders appoint a statutory auditor in the annual general meeting, while an internal auditor is appointed by the company’s management.